“I am sorry to say that we decided against moving you to the next stage of the process, primarily for missing some essential tech skills”.

 An Ego Driven Field

 On one side, IT is an ego-driven field.
-Some developers out there will affirm their positions very strongly, thinking they are right and the others are wrong.
+Some developers out there will affirm their positions strongly, thinking they are right and the others are wrong.
 Some seem to think that they always have the perfect solution, or that everything is easy and it doesn’t take time.

 On the other side, many of us experiment the imposter syndromes.
 It looks contradictory: how can we be ego monsters if we see ourselves as fraud?